Powerful Early Intervention Strategies to Help Young Children with Developmental Problems and Challenging Behaviors (Preschool-Kindergarten)

-Demonstrations, songs, stories, art, puppets, and games that improve attention, self control, behavior, and sensory processing skills of young children … Videotaped demonstrations, environmental adaptations and dozens of interventions to enhance your teaching or therapy program (You will receive an extensive digital resource handbook for use whether working in-person or online)
+Demonstrations, songs, stories, art, puppets, and games that improve attention, self?control, behavior, and sensory processing skills of young children … Video footage of case studies, environmental adaptations and dozens of interventions to enhance your teaching or therapy program (You will receive an extensive resource handbook)

 Outstanding Strategies You Can Use Immediately

-- Implement practical, research-based movement strategies that enable students to focus on learning – whether you are working in-person or online
+- How to implement practical, research?based movement strategies that enable students to focus on learning

-- Identify specific positive behavioral support strategies to prevent and reduce aggressive behavior
+- Specific positive behavioral support strategies to prevent and reduce aggressive behavior

-- Select classroom-proven techniques to guide your students' successful behavior from the first day of school or therapy
+- Classroom?proven techniques to guide your students’ successful behavior from the first day of school or therapy

-- Select proven strategies for using brief routine-embedded movement breaks to promote self-control, sensory processing and social skills
+- Proven strategies for using brief routine?embedded movement breaks to promote self-control, sensory processing and social skills

-- Examine a wealth of activities to help young children appropriately manage their strong feelings
+- A wealth of activities to help young children appropriately manage their strong feelings

-- Evaluate dozens of innovative ways for making the most of every activity you do with students
+- Dozens of innovative ways for making the most of every activity you do with your students

-- Utilize powerful strategies for developing positive team relationships with parents
+- Powerful strategies to develop positive team relationships with parents

-- Discover effective ways for using developmentally appropriate physical, visual and verbal prompts to teach young children
+- Effective ways for using developmentally appropriate physical, visual and verbal prompts to teach young children

-- Review activities, ideas and effective games to promote children's self-control, initiative and attachment
+- Activities, ideas and effective games to promote children’s self-control, initiative and attachment

 A Message From Your Seminar Leader

-During our day together I will provide you with a wealth of practical strategies that you can implement immediately in your own in-person or online teaching or therapy.
-The ideas I will share are proven, based on recent research, and highly effective in improving the attention, behavior and social skills of young children with developmental delays and challenging behaviors.
-I have used many of these strategies on a daily basis in our work with countless students over the past twenty years.
+During the day I will give you a wealth of practical strategies that you can implement immediately in your own classroom or therapy program.
+The ideas I will share are classroom?proven, based on recent research and highly effective in improving the attention, behavior and social skills of young children with developmental disabilities and challenging behaviors.
+I have used many of these strategies on a daily basis in my work with countless students over the past twenty?five years.

 Please join me for an exciting day filled with ideas you can use immediately.

 P.S.
-Again, the focus of our day together will not be on theory but on practical strategies and ideas that are proven for helping young children with developmental delays and challenging behaviors.
+Again, the focus of our day together will not be on theory but on practical strategies and ideas that are classroom?proven.

 Who Should Attend